|9-12 June 2014||19th of May 2014||Tallinn, Estonia||

 The course gives an in-depth overview of the application of the jus ad bellum and international humanitarian law to cyber operations.
 Specific topics include cyber operations as a use of force, self-defence against cyber operations, and the interpretation and application of humanitarian law principles and rules to cyber hostilities.
 Lectures on related issues such as state responsibility, the principle of sovereignty, and the law of neutrality are included in the curriculum.
 The law sessions are complemented by lectures on information technology that, for example, explain how the internet works and how cyber operations are executed from a technical perspective.
 Course participants will have the opportunity to apply the acquired legal and technical knowledge in practical exercises.

 The lectures will be given by noted scholars and practitioners, including two co-authors of the Tallinn Manual, Professors Michael Schmitt (United States Naval War College and Exeter University) and Wolff Heintschel von Heinegg (European University Viadrina).
+As such, attendees have a unique opportunity to discuss cyber legal matters with some of the most renowned scholars in the field.
+All participants will also receive a complimentary copy of the Tallinn Manual on the International Law Applicable to Cyber Warfare.

 In 2014, the course will be offered twice.
 The first iteration, offered by the Centre, will be held in Tallinn, Estonia 9-12 June, immediately following CyCon, the Centre's annual conference on cyber conflict.
 A special discount price of 300 € for the course is offered to all CyCon participants.